Inaciocb/simple-beautiful-bracket-demo/README.md

 This document provides instructions on how to integrate and use the `simple-beautiful-bracket` component in your application.
 The component is a flexible tournament bracket visualizer that supports single-elimination formats.
 It handles dynamic bracket generation and image exports for sharing.
 It was originally built for a Song Ranking application and that is why the objects are named 'Tracks' or 'Songs', that may be updated in the future.

+A good use of the package is this very demo application.
+You can find the deployed website [here].(https://simple-beautiful-bracket.vercel.app/).
+Feel free to use it for your projects.

+## Tutorial:
-To get started, install the package using npm:
+install the package using npm:

 Bash